 Prudential Center New Jersey Devils Arena

 Gilbane was on site in July 2006 and delivered the project in 14 months.
-“This was an enormous project with a demanding schedule,” says Thomas F. Gilbane, Jr., Gilbane chairman and CEO.
+“This was an enormous project with a demanding schedule,” says Thomas F. Gilbane, Jr., Gilbane Chairman.
 “The good news is that even though the project got off to a difficult start, our team was able to come in and rise to the challenge of opening this Arena on time.”

 By the nature of the project being a public sporting venue, completing the project on-time was a major driver.
 The project broke ground in October 2005.
 Gilbane came on board in July 2006, after the project’s original contractor could not come to terms with the Owner.
 When Gilbane took over the job, the foundations were in but only 20% of the steel was complete.
 Gilbane’s first order of business was to bring the project back up to speed by creating a new schedule, working back from the scheduled opening date and getting input from all of the subcontractors.